Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

-We already saw that if $G$ is stably embedded, in particular all cuts are definable.
+\begin{proof} We already saw that if $G$ is stably embedded, in particular all cuts are definable.
 Conversely, assume that all cuts of $G$ are definable.
-We need to check that all the conditions of Theorem~\ref{TheoremCharacterisationStableEmbeddednessCaseInterpretableArchimedeanSpineAbsolut} holds in $G$.
+We need to check that all the conditions of Corollary~\ref{CorMainTheorem1} hold in $G$.